microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-assign-azureadroles.md

 + A working Azure AD tenant with an Azure AD Premium P2 or EMS E5 license enabled.
 + Sign in to [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) as a user in a global administrator role.
-+ The following delegated permissions: `User.ReadWrite.All`, `Group.ReadWrite.All`, `Directory.Read.All`, `RoleEligibilitySchedule.ReadWrite.Directory`, and `RoleAssignmentSchedule.ReadWrite.Directory`.
++ The following delegated permissions: `User.ReadWrite.All`, `Group.ReadWrite.All`, `Directory.Read.All`, `RoleEligibilitySchedule.ReadWrite.Directory`, and `RoleAssignmentSchedule.ReadWrite.Directory`, `RoleManagement.ReadWrite.Directory`, and `Directory.AccessAsUser.All`.
 + Authenticator app installed on your phone to register a user for multi-factor authentication (MFA).

 To consent to the required permissions in Graph Explorer: